jwplayer/jwplayer-sdk-documentation/android-3.x.x/docs/usage/jwplayer-fragment.md

 fragment.setFullscreenHandler(fullscreenDisabledHandler);
 ```

-If you need fullscreen in your application a good pattern to follow is to have a single player instance outside the `RecyclerView` or `ListView` and use the `RecyclerView`/`ListView` to display thumbnails of your content.
+If you need fullscreen in your application, a good pattern to follow is to have a single player instance outside the `RecyclerView` or `ListView` and use the `RecyclerView`/`ListView` to display thumbnails of your content.

 JWPlayerSupportFragment
 -----------------------